 Delivery: Delivery takes place on the date and time at which the Goods are consigned to the carrier.

 Goods: Starter motors and alternators or other equipment specified in an order.

 you call a meeting of creditors or become the subject of a report or proposal to creditors, application, petition, arrangement or order under the Insolvency Act 1986 (unless for the purpose of a solvent restructuring, amalgamation or merger);

 a receiver is appointed over your property;

-Price: The total price for the Goods (plus the surcharge referred to in clause 3) and any delivery charges as set out on the most up to date price list we supplied to you (or the applicable price advised at the point of sale)
+Price: The total price for the Goods (plus the surcharge referred to in clause 4) and any delivery charges as set out on the most up to date price list we supplied to you (or the applicable price advised at the point of sale).

-T&Cs: These Terms and Conditions as amended and re-published from time to time set out at www.autoelectro.co.uk/terms-and-conditions-sale
+T&Cs: These Terms and Conditions are amended and re-published from time to time set out at www.autoelectro.co.uk/terms-and-conditions-sale.

 Warranty That (i) the Goods will correspond with their description (ii) the quantities specified in the order will be Delivered and (iii) the materials and workmanship used in the manufacture of the Goods will not be defective.

 2.1 You can order the Goods by telephone, fax, e-mail, or online.